lando/lagoon/docs/config.md

 Note that we are testing against the "Drupal" variants of the above but it's _possible_ the base services work as well.

 *Please note: if using [uselagoon/solr-8-drupal](https://github.com/uselagoon/lagoon-images/blob/main/images/solr-drupal/8.Dockerfile) you will need to add the following command to your `Solr` service in your `.lando.yml` file.
+Alternate Solr images are supported and may require different commands, this is just one example.

 ```yaml
 recipe: lagoon